MG Software.

 FeatureNestJSExpress

-MicroservicesBuilt-in support for gRPC, MQTT, Redis, and moreManual implementation, no built-in microservice tools
+MicroservicesBuilt-in support for gRPC, MQTT, Redis, RabbitMQ, Kafka, and custom transportersManual implementation with external libraries; no built-in microservice abstractions

-Learning curveMedium to high because DI, modules, and decorators take timeVery low with minimal concepts, quick to learn
+Learning curveMedium to high; DI, modules, decorators, and NestJS conventions require learning timeVery low with minimal concepts, most developers are productive within hours

 What is the verdict on NestJS vs Express?

-NestJS and Express serve fundamentally different needs.
+NestJS and Express serve fundamentally different needs in the Node.js ecosystem.
 NestJS provides a complete, structured architecture ideal for large teams and complex applications.
-Dependency injection, modules, and built-in microservice support make it an enterprise-worthy framework.
-Express offers maximum freedom and a minimal learning curve, perfect for small projects and rapid prototypes.
-For projects that will be developed beyond six months, NestJS's structure saves time long-term.
-For short projects, Express is more efficient.
+Dependency injection, modules, guards, interceptors, and built-in microservice support make it an enterprise-worthy framework comparable to Spring Boot in the Java ecosystem.
+Automatic OpenAPI documentation and class-validator integration save hours of boilerplate code.
+Express offers maximum freedom and a minimal learning curve, perfect for small projects, prototypes, and lightweight API layers.
+For projects developed beyond six months with a team of more than three developers, NestJS's structure saves significant maintenance costs long-term.
+For short projects and small teams, Express is more efficient due to the absence of architectural overhead.

 Which option does MG Software recommend?